 Privately, Bryce expressed his hope that each member of the cohort would produce a piece of writing suitable for a group anthology.
 We opted to build on our predecessor’s work.
 In 2016, Richard Sterling and Christine Cziko from the NWP, invited these same monks and nuns to write about what amazes them.

 I won’t lie.
 I felt apprehensive about how quickly we could form a plan to support the monks in writing this essay.
 Tanya didn’t flinch.
 Whether or not she uses the term, backwards design (see, Wiggins and McTighe, 2005), that’s precisely how I would describe her vision.
 Tanya had the monks create a graphic organizer, four corners and diamond, to see the whole essay.
-We asked the monks to write “What Amazes Me” in a diamond, and label each of the four corners: a personal encounter, a Buddhist perspective, a scientific perspective, and a teaching perspective.
+We asked the monks to write “What Amazes Me” in the diamond, and label each of the four corners: a personal encounter, a Buddhist perspective, a scientific perspective, and a teaching perspective.
 Eventually, we added a downward arrow and offered several ideas for how to conclude the essay.